lancelet/space-workshop/lj-submission.md

 ## Session Prerequisite

-A MacOS or Linux machine (not tested on Windows - recommend to use a Linux VM hosted by VirtualBox in this case).
+A MacOS or Linux machine (not tested on Windows).
 Ideally download the workshop git repository in advance and make sure you have all the dependencies installed.

 ## Outline / Structure

-Participants will be presented with a series of problem in a Haskell project.
-Notes for the workshop will be provided in three forms:
+Participants will be presented with a series of problems in a Haskell project.
-  1. A higher-level roadmap.
-  2. Inline instructions in the code.
-  3. A "theory manual" containing derivations that are too involved or time-consuming to cover during the workshop itself, but can form pre- or post-reading.

-Most of the scenarios covered in the workshop are "pre-baked", based either on broad descriptions in the published academic spaceflight literature or on specific research papers.
-Miscellaneous functionality such as plotting results is already set up.
+The more complicated scenarios covered in the workshop are "pre-baked", based either on broad descriptions in the published academic spaceflight literature or on specific research papers.
+Miscellaneous functionality such as plotting results is generally already set up.

 Chronological list of topics / scenarios (this is an outline, NOT the workshop instructions):
-  - Integration of ODEs:
-    - Euler's method specialized to Double,
-    - Plot Euler's method vs analytic for radioactive decay,
-	- Intro to `vector-spaces` and `dimensional` using simple harmonic motion model,
-    - Generalize Euler's method to an affine space, using `vector-spaces`,
-    - Plot Euler's method vs analytic for SHM,
-    - Implement RK4 integration.
-	- (Easter egg: double pendulum.)
+  - Integration of ODEs.
+Solving the initial value problem using Euler's method and RK4, implemented with both concrete types and affine spaces.
+Introduction to derivatives as linear maps, with the motivation of enabling type-safe units.
-  - Using the participant's RK4, simulate lunar ascent trajectory.
+  - Use the participant's RK4 implementation for the lunar ascent simulation.
   - Implement triggers in ODE driver using bisection.
-  - Investigate rocket staging.
+  - Investigate rocket staging and support mass budget.
+Simple setup of ODEs; comparison with closed-form results.
   - Orbital mechanics:
-    - Simulate Hohmann transfer with short, large magnitude burns.
+    - Simulated Hohmann transfers.
-	- Simulate double Hohmann transfer for orbital phase adjustment (rendezvous with another spacecraft).
+	- Rendezvous manoeuvres with multiple transfers.
-  - Implement gradient descent optimizer.
+  - Optimization methods.
+Implement gradient descent.
-  - Simulate atmospheric orbital insertion by optimizing initial pitch angle for a simple gravity turn.
-  - Implement particle swarm optimizer.
-  - Simulate orbital insertion with a piecewise-linear guidance law and objective function that deals with multiple parameters:
-	  - Maximise payload mass and remaining second-stage fuel,
-	  - Penalize dynamic pressure beyond a threshold value,
-	  - Penalize down-range displacement prior to stage separation (useful for landing rocket stages).
+    - Optimizing "pitchover" angle for a gravity-turn trajectory in a vacuum flight.
+    - Optimizing multiple objectives for an atmospheric flight.

 ## Learning Outcomes

-- Introduction to some numerical methods.
-- Familiarity with type classes from `vector-spaces`, how they can improve type safety and generalize algorithms.
-- Introduction to `dimensional` and `vector`.
-- Appreciation that naive Haskell is easily fast enough to tackle the problems in the workshop, but also that different parts could be farmed out to `ST`, Fortran or C libraries.
-- Appreciation of the under-developed nature of Haskell for numerical applications; lack of good libraries providing Matlab/SciPy/Julia-like capabilities.
+- Introduction to practical examples of affine spaces, vector spaces, derivatives as linear maps, and the interactions of these with other numeric types, such as when type-checked units are introduced.
+- Appreciation of the benefits of writing more generic numerical algorithms, abstracted over more than just a single scalar type (ie. `Num a` is definitely not the end of useful abstraction).
+- Appreciation of cost-benefit, and some of the more difficult, thorny points that arise: some difficulties in making libraries work together, necessary orphans, the horrible type errors that can appear when you have a unit type wrapping a vector type wrapping some underlying scalar, dependent type checking failures, etc. (NB: we have made sure that these are all "solved problems" in the workshop, but we mention them as appropriate.)
-- Introduction to spaceflight.
-Appreciation of some of the basics of mission and manoeuvre planning.
+- Introduction to time-domain simulation of dynamical systems.

 ## Slides